 As mentioned in a previous blog, VTEC seem to have scrapped their Airtime (meet the manager) events.
 They ran these between 2015 and 2017 and despite originally listing events until 2018 they were pulled without warning towards the end of 2017.
 I feel it's important that there's organised meet the manager sessions that are promoted well in advance so people can turn up and ask questions.
 Therefore I believe these events should be reinstated in the future.
 They should also make use more of social media to do live Q&A with not just managers but with people of other roles within the company.
 They do have these, but they don't happen that often.

 VTEC currently has two customer panels.
-One that meets face to face but is being disbanded in favour of the online panel 'Viewpoint' (which is shared with west coast).
+One that meets face to face and the online panel 'Viewpoint' (which is shared with west coast).
 Presumably LNER will have to have a separate online panel to VTWC, I think it was a mistake having a single online panel under the Virgin Trains brand covering both franchises as there's a lot of differences between the two.

 One thing to note about Viewpoint is that a lot of the functionality of the site has been disabled, there is a forum facility that used to allow people to discuss things regarding the service but that didn't last long.
 As Viewpoint is an invite-only community it seems to give the wrong impression that they were stopping people discussing issues they may have.
 Currently the site is usually just used for surveys and a blog which lists what the outcome of these surveys are.

-Unless there was a good reason for scrapping the face to face panel I would like to see this return with LNER.
-It's a good way to get people together with the same aim of improving the service being able to discuss ideas, with a suitable non-disclosure agreement in place it also means you can get them to try out potential changes such as new seats.
+The face to face panel a good way to get people together with the same aim of improving the service being able to discuss ideas, with a suitable non-disclosure agreement in place it also means you can get them to try out potential changes such as new seats.

 Other feedback channels